dreoporto/camknows/config_reference.md

 ### `enable_led` (expert)

 Enable/disable the camera device led, which is lit when the camera is running.

-Certain Raspberry Pi models such as the Zero and 3B+ do not support this setting, so the led will always illuminate if the camera is running.
+Certain Raspberry Pi models (such as the Zero and 3B+) and camera hardware do not support this setting, so the led will always illuminate when the camera is capturing image data.

 ### `time_lapse_seconds`